-With the release of One Piece Film: Red in Japan, fans couldn't stop arguing about the timeline of the 15th film.
+With the release of One Piece Film: Red in North America, fans couldn't stop arguing about the timeline of the 15th film.
 So, is One Piece Film: Red set after Wano?

 Is One Piece Film: Red Set After Wano?